moritzebeling/kirby-favicon/README.md

 ];
 ```

+## favicon.ico

+If you don’t provide a specific icon at `/favicon.ico` or `assets/favicon/favicon.ico`, it will fall back to the `png` version.

 ## manifest.json

 If you don’t provide a specific icon at `assets/favicon/android-icon.png`, it will fall back to the `png` version.
 You can add other values according to the [specification](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).